shanin11/GEOL0069-FINAL-PROJECT-/README.md

 | Salt flat | 834 | 672 | 63 | 382 |
 | Desert scrub | 854 | 4,405 | 5,781 | 5,818 |

-Desert scrub expanded by **4,964 km²** over the study period — the dominant land cover change in the basin.
-Open water showed a modest increase of 85 km², likely reflecting interannual variability rather than genuine recovery.
+Desert scrub expanded by **4,964 km²** over the study period — the largest land cover change in the basin.
+Open water interestingly showed a small increase of 85 km², likely reflecting variability rather than genuine recovery.

 ### CNN Classification Maps

 ![CNN Classification Maps](cnn_classification_maps.png)

 The CNN maps broadly confirm the water recession trend.
-The anomalously large water extent in 2015 is a known limitation — cloud-masked pixels filled with zero values are incorrectly classified as water by the CNN.
+The unusually large water area in 2015 is a known issue — cloud-masked pixels (as seen in the GMM map) filled with zeros are incorrectly classified as water by the CNN.
 This is discussed further in the limitations section.

 ### GMM vs CNN Comparison